-In contrast, Casual employees do jobs that are usually temporary with irregular hours and no guarantee of the work being ongoing.
-Because of the lack of annual leave, personal/carer’s leave, notice of termination, redundancy benefits and the other attributes of full-time or part-time employment, casual workers are provided a casual loading of 25% to their wages.
+In contrast, Casual employees do jobs that are usually temporary with irregular hours and no guarantee of the work is ongoing.
+Because of the lack of annual leave, personal/carer’s leave, a notice of termination, redundancy benefits, and the other attributes of full-time or part-time employment, casual workers are provided a casual loading of 25% to their wages.

 This is an important consideration when talking about piece rates as many pieceworkers in Australia are also casual employees.
 More on this below.

 A piece rate is when you get paid for your output.
 This means you get paid based on each unit you have produced or action you have performed instead of an hourly or weekly pay rate.
 An employee can be hired to work a mix of piece rates and hourly rate shifts.
 To legally be paid by piece rate a written agreement needs to be signed by you and your employer.
 This is called a piecework agreement.

 A piecework agreement sets out the pay rate per piece and how it is measured for a particular job.
 Since different jobs will likely have different variables, you can assign four piecework rates using this agreement.
 Moreover, in the agreement, the employer needs to select if the employee will be full-time, part-time, or casual.
 This is a very important consideration for second-year visa applicants in Australia.

 There is a lot of debate on online forums and Facebook groups about how piecework is calculated in Australia for second-year visa applicants.
 Some claim that if you are working on a piece-rate then the hours you work and the wages you make are irrelevant.
 They say that if you show up to work, only work an hour, and get paid for it, it will count as a full day of specified work towards your second working holiday visa application.
 I don’t think this is entirely correct.
 Here’s why.